chriscareycode/cosmic-unicorn/README.md

 - emoji_paint.py
 - emoji_paint/index.html
 - emoji_paint/config-unicorns.json
-- emoji_paint/static/ (folder with css and js)
+- emoji_paint/static/ (folder with css and js files)

-emoji_paint.py goes in the root of your pico, and the emoji_paint/ folder contains the user interface.
+`emoji_paint.py` is the server and goes in the root of your pico, and the `emoji_paint/` folder contains the user interface.

-### Optionally upload the Python file only (without uploading the user interface)
-It's worth noting that you can choose to NOT install the user interface on the pico, to save space.
-For this, you will only need the WIFI_CONFIG.py and emoji_paint.py and that's it.
-You can choose to run the user interface on your computer, or anywhere else you want.

 ### Optionally make this script run when the Pico boots up

 If you want this script to run on boot, then you need to copy the contents of `emoji_paint.py` into `main.py`. main.py is the file that starts on boot.

+You're all set.
+Start the program and look for the IP address to connect to.

 #
-# Running the project in Development mode
+# Running the user interface in Development mode

 ### Running in local development